sebastianlarisch/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implementation-of-direct-debit-in-zed.md

 ---
 title: Implementation of Direct Debit in Zed
-description: This article provides the instructions on how to implement the Direct Debit payment method and integrate it into Checkout, State Machine, and OMS on the back-end side.
+description: This article provides the instructions on how to implement the Direct Debit payment method and integrate it into Checkout, State Machine, and OMS on the backend side.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/dd-be-implementation